enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 		        bool dual_energy_formalism,
 		        std::vector<std::string> passive_groups)

-The requires that we register the names of the integrable quantities (with ``integrable_groups``), indicate whether the update to the magnetic field should be skipped, if the dual energy formalism is in use or if we register the names of the groups containing the passively advected quantities (with ``passive_groups``) and requires that we specify the name of the solver ``solver``.
+The function requires that we:

+  * register the names of the integrable quantities (with ``integrable_groups``)
+  * indicate whether the update to the magnetic field should be skipped
+  * indicate whether the dual energy formalism is in use
+  * register the names of the groups containing the passively advected quantities (with ``passive_groups``).

-The update to the magnetic field should be skipped when Constrained Transport is in use (which handles the magnetic field update separately).
-The value specified for ``skip_B_update`` is unimportant if the magnetic field is not specified as an integrable group.
-Note that the ``dual_energy_formalism`` argument is purely for demonstration purposes.
-It is not yet implemented and if a true value is specified, then an error will be raised.
+The names of the integrable quantites should match the names specified in ``FIELD_TABLE``; see :ref:`Centered-Field-Registry` for more details.
+The update to the magnetic field should be skipped when Constrained Transport is in use (since the magnetic field update is handled separately).
+If the magnetic field is not specified as an integrable quantity, then the value specified for ``skip_B_update`` is unimportant

-Note that the names of the integrable quantites should match the names specified in ``FIELD_TABLE``; for more details see :ref:`Centered-Field-Registry`
+*Note that the* ``dual_energy_formalism`` *argument is purely for demonstration purposes.
+It is not yet implemented and if a true value is specified, then an error will be raised.*

 The main interface function has the signature